danvega/danvega-dev/blog/2019/11/21/spring-boot-visual-studio-code.md

 excerpt: "In this tutorial I will show you how to create a new Spring Boot application in Visual Studio Code"
 author: "Dan Vega"
 tags:
-  - "spring boot"
+  - Spring Boot
-  - "java"
+  - java
 cover: "./spring-boot-in-vscode.png"
 ---